kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-This also shows you one way we can access specific `Control` objects that are part of your form, within the template.
-However, we will explore a better and less verbose way a little bit later.
+This also demonstrates one way we can access specific `Control` objects that are part of our form, from within the template.
+However we will explore a better and less verbose method a little bit later.

 ### Custom Validators

 <!-- On top of using Angular's built in validators, you are able to write your own custom validators as well.
 So for our example, let's write a simple useless validator that checks that the first letter typed into the input field is the letter `a`. -->

-> In reality, you would probably want to validate email input field with a regular expression or min-length, etc. But you would simply use the existing Angular validators for that, however we want to explore how to write our own validators.
+In a real world use case, you would probably want to validate an email input field with a regular expression or min-length, etc. You could simply use the existing Angular validators for that, however we want to explore how to write *our own* validators

-A custom validator is essentially just a function that returns `null` is you want the input value to pass validation, or anything else if you want the validation to fail.
+A custom validator is essentially just a function that returns `null` if you want the input value to pass validation, or anything else if you want the validation to fail.
 Let's declare that function next, outside of our constructor.

 {% highlight javascript %}